Healthy Recipes with Tahini

 Chocolate-Tahini Banana Bread

 Bananas and peanut butter are a likely duo, but bananas and tahini?
 Mind-blowing.
 For those with nut allergies, tahini is a great, slightly more complex, substitute.
 Try spreading Soom's chocolate-sesame spread over each slice for an extra tahini hit.
+Expert tip: whenever you find yourself with over-ripe bananas but without time to make a banana bread loaf, peel the bananas and freeze them, then simply defrost and add to your banana bread recipe when you're ready to make it.

 Acorn Squash with Pomegranate and Kale Tabbouleh